 We developed systems for quality control in industry, based on processors like the Motorola 68000, the first programmable 32-bit computer.
 Back then, these were already precursors of today's embedded systems, but they were huge in comparison: our solutions were as big as the tower PCs of the 1990s, and each installation was a complex project with high costs.

-"There must be a better way, I thought to myself at the time.
+"There must be another way, I thought at the time.
 This idea of an intelligent camera for industry laid the foundation for Vision Components."

 What exactly was your idea back then?
 And how did you implement it?